FabianHoltkoetter/ORFAP/Documents/documentation/Test Documentation.md

 # Backend

 # CRAWLER
 In the Crawler there are presently JUnit tests which examine if the crawled data (arlines, markets, etc.) are valid.
+They furthermore assure if the components of the pipes and filter solution work correctly.
 There are no integration tests implemented.

 # GUI